 The poor man’s waterproofing test

-I don’t have the equipment to perform waterproofing tests, but I did want to make sure that the crystal was installed properly by performing a poor man’s waterproofing test.
+I don’t have the equipment to perform waterproofing tests, but I did want to make sure that the crystal and case back gasket were installed properly by performing a poor man’s waterproofing test.

 To do that, I first removed the movement from the case, then screwed the crown all the way in, greased the case back gasket with some silicone grease, and closed the case back.